osmosis-labs/osmosis/simulation/ADR.md

 }
 ```

+### Unscrew up genesis handling

+Genesis handling is a tremendous mess right now in the simulator.
+I've spent many hours in the refactor, and I still have trouble tracking wtf it was doing.
+The old genesis handling / simState config should be entirely scrapped.

 ### Weight management

 Weight management should be done globally at the simulator, with a config.
+Not per module.
+At most each module can 'optionally' provide a 'weight-hint' from an enum, rather than a number.

 ### Observability into simulation run